 The Democratic People's Republic of Korea (DPRK) is the northern half of the Korean Peninsula.
 Also known as North Korea.
 The national capital is Pyongyang 평양.
 To the south is the 38th parallel and the militarized border with the Republic of Korea (South Korea).
-Borders China to the north, Sea of Japan (East Sea) to the east, to the south is the Republic of Korea (South Korea) and to the west is the Korea Bay and Yellow Sea.
+Borders China to the north, Sea of Japan (East Sea) to the east, to the south is the Republic of Korea (South Korea) and to the west is the Yellow Sea.

 On August 22, 1910 the Japan–Korea Annexation Treaty officially annexed the Korean Peninsula.
 During 1937, Governor-General, General Jirō Minami, banned Korean language, literature, and culture.
 Cities and towns were given Japanese names.
 In 1939, Koreans were required to use Japanese names under the Sōshi-kaimei policy.

 During the Sino-Japanese War and Pacific War, Japanese utilized Korean laborers and natural resources for their war effort.
 In 1938, the Colonial Government established labor conscription.
 In total roughly 2.6 million Koreans labored for the Japanese and 723,000 worked for Japanese outside the Korean peninsula.

 In opposition, Korean communists led by Kim Il-sung fought against the Japanese in Korea and Manchuria.
 During July-August 1945, American aircraft bombed targets on the Korean Peninsula and offshore shipping.